routechoiceslivegps/routechoices-server/README.md

 Routechoices server
 ===================

-Server applications for the Routechoices.com live GPS tracking solution for orienteering and other outdoor sports.
+Code for the server of the Routechoices Live GPS platform.

 It includes:

+  - The site static content.
-  - A web frontend for listing events and displaying live and archived events.
+  - A frontend server for listing and displaying live and archived events.
-  - A web dashboard for users to manage their events, maps, devices...
+  - A dashboard for users to manage their events, maps, devices...
   - A REST API and its documentation.
-  - A TCP server for listening to dedicated trackers.
+  - A TCP server for listening to dedicated GPS trackers.
   - A WMS server for serving events maps.
+  - A Tile server for serving background layers tiles.
-  - A full-fledged web admin interface for owners.
+  - An admin interface for the staff.

-This project rely on the Django and the Tornado Web python frameworks.
+This project heavily rely on the Django and the Tornado Web python frameworks.

 Hosted at https://www.routechoices.com